 Your success is our goal, and we have no intention of sending a student who isn’t ready.
 Before sending a student to college, Polytech faculty and staff determine readiness both academically and emotionally.
 We have classes designed to build all the soft skills necessary and to prepare students for these challenges.
 Staff continue to work with students throughout the transition by negotiating appropriate placements on their behalf and teaching students to advocate for themselves.
 We provide high levels of advising, coaching, and case management, and are prepared to make adjustments to any program as the student’s needs change.

-Why do I have to take the College Readiness Course?
+Why do I have to take the College & Career Readiness Course?

 After taking this class, student feedback was overwhelmingly positive about the barriers it helped remove, and the insights that were gained in unexpected areas.
-Now we require that all students take College Readiness to ensure you have the best preparation for success.
+We require that all students take College & Career Readiness to ensure you have the best preparation for success.

 What types of students benefit from The Polytech?

-Anyone can benefit from The Polytech, and we find two basic student types:
+Anyone can benefit from The Polytech, and we offer a neurodiverse-friendly environment.
+We often find two basic student types:

-- Those who are familiar with what they want to do after graduation and find that The Polytech helps them accelerate their training.
+- Those who are familiar with what they want to do after graduation and use The Polytech to accelerate their training.
 Often these students seek the most challenging curriculum available and by taking college courses, these students become the most competitive candidates for 4-year college and entering their career pathway as soon as possible.

 - Students who are uncertain about their future.
 These can be students who aren’t performing up to their potential, who have previously been placed in inappropriate courses, or who are disengaged from existing academic programs.
 We make high school meaningful by customizing instruction and offering many subjects that aren’t available at traditional high schools.
 Many students falling into this category reengage once they find purpose in their instruction.